 JavaFX helps to create the interface of a Java application

-But what JavaFX offers more than these Flash, XAML or HTML 5.
+But what JavaFX offers more than XAML or HTML 5 or Swing?
 Who will be most interested in this new solution from the Java editor?

 The image below show an example of application made with JavaFx and it look amazing.

-It is intended for programmers as well as designers
+Actually, it is intended for programmers as well as designers.

 Java wants to go beyond the desktop and move on browsers as well as on mobile devices and any multimedia device.

-This poses as a goal, a RIA platform for use directly or indirectly by:
+This makes as a goal a RIA platform for use directly or indirectly by:

 - Web developers.